I shall pass through this world but once. Any good

 therefore that I can do or any kindness that I can

 show to any human being, let me do it now.
 Let me

 not defer or neglect it, for I shall not pass this

 Etienne de Grellet du Mabillier

 I’ve had a Humanist approach to life for decades.
-On joining the BHA a few years ago I became an active member of my local Humanist group; I also attend many of the BHA’s national events.
+On joining the BHA (now Humanists UK) a few years ago I became an active member of my local Humanist group; I also attend many of Humanists UK’s national events.

-I belong to my local group of BHA Celebrants, and we meet regularly to give each other advice and maintain the quality of what we do.
-Once a year, I attend the Association’s Celebrant Conference, a source of ongoing training and mutual support.
+I belong to my local group of Humanist Celebrants, and we meet regularly to give each other advice and maintain the quality of what we do.
+Once a year, I attend the Celebrant Conference, a source of ongoing training and mutual support.

 As I feel very strongly that the ideas and opinions of my clients should shape the ceremony I always meet with them beforehand to discuss in detail how to achieve the desired tone so that together we can then tailor the words, the music and the course of the proceedings to suit their wishes.